Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

 On a side node [ParcelJs](https://parceljs.org/) seems very promising.
 As I see it, it's still too young (version 1 released on december 2017).
-I'll wait a little bit for more documentation & tutorials , and surely try it on another side projet
+I'll wait a little bit for more documentation & tutorials, and surely try it on another side projet

 ## sharing the configuration

 I use to manage my server configuration with [rc](https://www.npmjs.com/package/rc).
-I wanted to keep it that way but an isomorphic configuration [comes with some challenge](http://blog.koorchik.com/isomorphic-react/#Isomorphic_configuration).
+I wanted to keep it that way but an isomorphic configuration [comes with some challenges](http://blog.koorchik.com/isomorphic-react/#Isomorphic_configuration).

 To keep it versatile, I wanted to pass my configuration down to the client like this: